 In addition to the training requirements, which are specific to each of the pediatric subspecialties, the following are required of candidates seeking certification in the pediatric subspecialties of adolescent medicine, cardiology, child abuse pediatrics, critical care medicine, developmental-behavioral pediatrics, emergency medicine, endocrinology, gastroenterology, hematology-oncology, infectious diseases, neonatal-perinatal medicine, nephrology, pulmonology, and rheumatology.
-Each candidate must be familiar with specific subspecialty training requirements as well current rules and regulations in A Guide to Board Certification – Booklet of Information.
+Each candidate must be familiar with specific subspecialty training requirements as well as current rules and regulations in A Guide to Board Certification – Booklet of Information (PDF).

 CERTIFICATION BY THE AMERICAN BOARD OF PEDIATRICS (ABP)